 At Hagar and Phillips, Attorneys at Law, we stand ready to defend your rights with our superior criminal defense services.
-Whether you are facing charges for domestic violence, sexual assault, drug offenses, gun and weapon offenses, homicide, juvenile crimes, kidnapping, order of protection violations, rape, robbery, burglary, sex crimes, or sexual exploitation, our seasoned team is prepared to fight for you.
+Whether you are facing charges for DUI, domestic violence, sexual assault, drug offenses, gun and weapon offenses, homicide, juvenile crimes, kidnapping, order of protection violations, rape, robbery, burglary, sex crimes, or sexual exploitation, our seasoned team is prepared to fight for you.

 Our criminal defense legal team is spearheaded by Eric Phillips, a seasoned attorney with the experience and tenacity needed.
 His relentless dedication to his clients and comprehensive understanding of the law make him an invaluable asset in any criminal defense case.

 Tiffany Hagar is a Tennessee Supreme Court Listed Rule 31 Domestic Violence mediator.
 Her experience in the field of domestic violence law provides a unique perspective and advantage in the courtroom.

 At Hagar and Phillips, we understand that every case is unique, and we approach each one with the seriousness and diligence it deserves.
 Trust us to provide you with the robust defense necessary to protect your rights and your future.

 Tennessee’s implied consent law provides that drivers are deemed to have given their implied consent to a breath test or a blood test when the police pull them over suspecting them of possibly operating a vehicle under the influence.
 Tennessee’s implied consent law provides: “The operator of a motor vehicle in this state is deemed to have given implied consent to breath tests, blood tests, or both tests, to determine the alcohol or drug content of that operator’s blood.”
 The law further provides that an officer must inform you that refusal to take said tests will result in suspending driving privileges and the ability to drive only with an ignition interlock device.